New Research Connects Hearing Loss To Alzheimer's, Dementia, Depression & More...

 If you suspect you have hearing loss, we recommend getting your hearing tested.
 You can take a free test in several places online, or you can get tested at a hearing center by an audiologist.

-If you have severe to profound hearing loss, we recommend you consult an audiologist.
+If you have severe to profound hearing loss, we recommend you consult an audiologist and an ENT specialist.
 For your level of hearing loss, you may need a more advanced solution.
+In rare cases, the cause of your hearing loss may be a medical condition that needs to be addressed first before you wear hearing aids.
+It is always best to be evaluated to be sure.

 If you have mild to moderately severe hearing loss, you may see improvement from less intense treatments.
 Our rechargeable hearing aids are at one of the lowest prices on the market, starting at only $89/pair for our EV1 hearing aids and costing only $249/pair for our top of the line EV3 hearing aids.